HuygensING/elaborate4-frontend/README.md

 eLaborate is an online work environment in which scholars can upload scans, transcribe and annotate text, and publish the results as on online text edition which is freely available to all users. eLaborate is developed by [Huygens ING](http://www.huygens.knaw.nl/).

-This repository contains the frontend, which communicates with the [backend](https://github.com/HuygensING/elaborate4-backend).
+This repository contains the frontend for the work environment (/apps/work-environment), which communicates with the [backend](https://github.com/HuygensING/elaborate4-backend) and the frontend for the publication (/apps/publication).

 ## Install

 ```
 $ git clone https://github.com/HuygensING/elaborate4-frontend.git
 $ npm install
-$ cp config-example.json config.json
-$ gulp compile
 ```

 ## Edit the config file